MartinoTommasini/ZBOSS_extended/README.md

 # ZBOSS_extended
-ZBOSS packet sniffer extended with injection features for CC2531 hardware by Texas Instruments.
+ZBOSS packet sniffer extended with injection features for the CC2531 hardware by Texas Instruments.

 ## Description